Lealt, Skye

 Lealt (An Leathallt) is a crofting township, on the western coastline of the Sound of Raasay on the Trotternish peninsula of Skye, in the Highlands of Scotland and the council area of Highland.
 The Lealt River which gives its name to Lealt, passes through on the way to the Sound of Raasay.

-History

 The name "Lealt" means "Stream with one high bank".